Learn about actual and potential costs

 Find the vendor to meet your needs

-The market concentration for safety harnesses is moderate in 2018, with the top four vendors accounting for an estimated 45.0% of market revenue.
+The market concentration for safety harnesses is moderate in 2020, with the top four vendors accounting for over 50.0% of market revenue.
 Roughly 3,550 suppliers of safety harnesses operate in the US market.
-The market’s major players are all manufacturers, despite the number of manufacturers accounting for a slim...
+The market's major players are all manufacturers, despite the number of manufacturers accounting for a slim portion...
 Subscribe to learn more.

 Questions to ask potential suppliers

 What steps do you take to ensure delivery times are accurate and dependable?

 How does the quantity of my purchase affect delivery price?
 Can I save on delivery costs by bundling other goods?

 What if the product is damaged during delivery?

 How long have you been in the business of manufacturing, wholesaling or retailing safety harnesses?

 Is your firm insured or bonded?